Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 Common Traits
 =============

-In the previous chapter we introduced the concept of traits and made our own Animal trait to fix some problems left over from the chapter before that!
+In the previous chapter we introduced the concept of traits and made our own `Animal` trait to fix some problems left over from the chapter before that!

-Rust provides a huge number of traits that you can implement on your own types, and in this chapter we're going to discuss what I think are the most important to be aware of, whether that's because you'll want to implement them yourself, you'll want to consume types that implement them, or they have interesting knock on effects you should be aware of.
+The Rust standard library itself provides a huge number of traits that you can implement on your own types, and in this chapter we're going to discuss what I think are the most important to be aware of, whether that's because you'll want to implement them yourself, you'll want to consume types that implement them, or they have interesting knock on effects you should be aware of.

-This chapter is broken into three main parts:
+This chapter is broken into sections:
-- Markers - these can be considered intrinsic traits
+- **Markers** - these can be considered intrinsic traits
-- Derivables - traits for which the functionality is so easy to implement there are easy tools to automate it
+- **Derivables** - traits for which the functionality is so easy to implement there are easy tools to automate it
-- Error Handling - Traits related to handling
+- **Error Handling** - Traits related to handling
-- Converters - traits that allow you to change one type to another
+- **Converters** - traits that allow you to change one type into another
-- Referencing and Dereferencing - traits that allow you to treat data as a different type without conversion
+- **Referencing and Dereferencing** - traits that allow you to treat data as a different type without conversion
-- Other - Things that didn't fit nicely into the other categories
+- **Other** - Things that didn't fit nicely into the other categories

 Two notable absences to this chapter are `Iterator` and `IntoIterator`.
 They are both very common traits that you will use pretty much all the time, _but_ there's so much to them, they deserve their own chapter.